seanpm2001/smithy/docs/source/1.0/spec/core/model.rst

-Implicit identifier bindings for collection operations are created in a similar way to an instance operation, but MUST NOT contain identifier bindings for *all* child identifiers of the resource.
+Implicit identifier bindings for collection operations are created in a similar way to an instance operation, but MUST NOT contain identifier bindings for *all* child identifiers of the resource on an input shape.

 Given the following model,